 She's standing in the kitchen, back turned to me as she chops tomatoes with a sort of careless precision.
 She doesn't notice my presence.

 I duck through the doorless doorway and lean against a particularly tall cupboard, easing my weight off of my right leg.
 Ashe sweeps the tomato pieces into a bowl, and then starts with the onions, frequently pausing to wipe her eyes from the fumes.
 Her hair is pulled up in a messy bun, and a few curls escape at the nape of her neck.

 "Do you have a bandage?"

-I'm on the table eating the tomato soup Ashe made.
+I'm at the table eating the tomato soup Ashe made.
 I'd given her a bandage earlier, and she fiddles with it now, looking very serious about something.
 She spoons up some soup, blowing on it impatiently before putting it in her mouth.
 I look away, tilting my head to the ceiling.
 Faint starlight catches the details of the glass above me.

 The silence is stifling.

 "Kyre," she says suddenly.
 Her tone seems certain, a current of power running under the inquisitiveness.
 "You know your way around a computer, right?
 Someone from here stole some things from my laptop, and now it won't turn on.
 I was wondering if you knew something about it."

 Ashe stares expectantly at me, gauging my reaction.
 Her head is tilted slightly, almost like a bird, as though she's analyzing my face in every angle.